XenitAB/xenitab.github.io/docs/xks/operator-guide/github.md

 ### Azure Service Principal

 Create a Service Principal(SP) with the access that terraform requires to perform all the tasks you want.
-You can read more about SP creation in our [operator guide](operator-guide.md)
+You can read more about SP creation in our [getting started guide](getting-started.md)

 The workflow is using [Azure Login GitHub Action](https://github.com/marketplace/actions/azure-login#configure-deployment-credentials) to login to Azure.
 When uploading your SP to GitHub make sure to follow the formatting in the examples.